-True-up contributions
+True Up contributions

-True-up contributions are employer contributions that were not fully contributed to a participant's account during the Plan year or period of participation, which must be funded to ensure that the participant receives the full employer contribution amount.
-True-up contributions must be made no later than the employer's annual federal tax return filing deadline (including extensions).
+"True Up" contributions are employer contributions that were not fully contributed to a participant's account during the plan year or period of participation.
+These contributions must be funded to ensure that the participant receives the full, or true, match for the given period.
+True Up contributions must be made no later than the employer's deadline to file their federal return for the year (including extensions).